Grahanam: Plot

 Dr. Raghavram is a practicing physician in a small village.
 Another doctor and a nurse work along with him at the clinic.
 One day when he is on his rounds, he comes upon a quarrel between a patient and his mother.
 The patient expresses disgust and claims to have no relationship with his mother.
 The patient's mother leaves in tears and Dr.Raghavram follows her to tell her that her son is now OK.
 When he asks her for her name and where she came from, she walks away without answering his questions.
 The doctor is intrigued and delves into the details of the patient and finds out the patient's name is Vasudeva.

-After work, the doctors tell his friend that the old woman was from his village.
+After work, the doctor tell his friends that the old woman was from his village.
 He proceeds to narrate a story from the days of his youth.
 When the Doctor was merely a young boy he lived in a small village.
 In that small village lived a wealthy family, Narayana Swamy, his wife Sardamba and their young son, Vasudeva.
 They were a kind and generous couple who contributed to the welfare of the community.
 Saradamba, in particular, was regarded as pious, religious, generous and also very beautiful.
-She would sponsor lunch meals for students.
+She would sponsor mid-day meals for students.
 Among the students is a boy called Kanakayya, who was also a very good student.
 Saradamba is very fond of Kanakayya and showers him with love and affection.
-Kanakayya too is very fond of Saradamaba and does errands around the house for Saradamba, such as giving her foot massages and plucking mangoes from the garden.
+Kanakayya too is very fond of Saradamaba and does errands around the house for Saradamba, such as massaging her feet and plucking mangoes from the garden.

-One day Kanakayya gets sick.
-He has a high fever that refuses to break.
-The village physician, Sri Hari claims it is a stubborn viral fever and gives him medicine but there seems to be no immediate relief.
-Kanakkaya's fever gets worse and he mutters "Saradamba" over and over in a delirious state.
-Kanakayya's family brings in a doctor, Gopayya who practices alternative medicine.
-Gopayya claims that its "Dosha gunam", an STD that young men get from having sex with older women.
-The treatment for Doshagunam is to apply the blood extracted from the thigh region of the older woman into the eyes of the young man.
+One day Kanakayya has a high fever that refuses to break.
+The village physician, Sri Hari, claims it is a stubborn viral fever and gives him medicine but there seems to be no relief.
+Kanakkaya's fever increases and he mutters "Saradamba" over and over in a delirious state.
+Kanakayya's family brings in a doctor, Gopayya, who practices alternate medicine.
+Gopayya claims that its "Doshagunam", an STD that young men get from having sex with older women.
+The treatment for Doshagunam is to apply the blood extracted from the thigh of the older woman into the eyes of the young man.
 Kanakayya's family struggles with this information and word gets out.
 Narayana Swamy comes to hear of this and starts to suspect his wife.
 Saradamba too hears of this from Kanakayya's mother and becomes furious.
 Later, when Narayana Swamy brings this up with his wife it results in a huge quarrel.